-A softphone is a software program or mobile app that can be used to make calls over a voice over internet protocol (VoIP) or virtual phone system.
+A softphone is a software program or mobile app that can be used to make calls over a voice over internet protocol (VoIP) or virtual phone systems.
 We evaluated many different VoIP and virtual phone providers with a softphone in order to find the top six, comparing their functionality, pricing and additional features to find the best softphone overall.

 Top 6 Softphone Providers 2018

 |Grasshopper||(Best Overall) Solopreneurs wanting a simple, competitively priced, softphone app with functionality like an auto attendant|

 |Google Voice||Entrepreneurs or small businesses looking for a free softphone option with basic phone functionality|

 |Nextiva||Businesses that want a softphone powered by a complete VoIP business phone system|

 |RingCentral||Larger organizations that can take advantage of volume discounts and conference calling features|